Self-confinement of relativistic pair beams in magnetized interstellar plasmas: the case of pulsar X-ray filaments

 \citet{Olmi_Bucciantini:2019a} performed magnetohydrodynamic simulations and showed that leptons with energies close to the maximum potential drop of the pulsar can escape the nebula as a charge-separated flow.
 However, the escape of lower-energy particles, which are more abundant and thus dominate the current, is quasi-neutral.
 Therefore, it is essential to investigate whether a pair beam with zero net current can develop strong self-confinement.
 Filamentary X-ray structures near PWNe may thus trace regions of magnetic field amplification and inhibited diffusion.
 This picture parallels the TeV halos detected around middle-aged pulsars (e.g., Geminga, Monogem) by HAWC \citep{hawc17,hawc23}, Milagro \citep{milagro09}, HESS \citep{hess23}, and LHAASO \citep{lhaaso21,cao+24}, and in the GeV band by Fermi-LAT \citep{dimauro+19}.
-Both TeV halos and X-ray filaments exhibit diffusion coefficients suppressed by a factor of $10^2-10^3$ relative to the Galactic average, suggesting that in both cases magnetic turbulence driven by the escaping pulsar pairs may self-regulate their propagation \citep{orusa+21,orusa+25}.
+Both TeV halos and X-ray filaments exhibit diffusion coefficients suppressed by a factor of $10^2$--$10^3$ relative to the Galactic average, suggesting that magnetic turbulence driven by the escaping pulsar pairs may self-regulate their propagation \citep{olmi+24,dinsmore+26, Bandiera:2008,evoli+18,Mukhopadhyay22,plotnikov+24}, with implications for the interpretation of the positron excess in cosmic rays \citep{orusa+21,orusa+25}.
+Alternative explanations proposed for TeV halos include asymmetric diffusion \citep{liu+19,DeLaTorreLuque+22}, ballistic transport \citep{Recchia21}, and external turbulence \citep{Lopez-Coto+18,fang+19,bourguinat+25}.
 With improving observational capabilities across the electromagnetic spectrum, a complete understanding of the conditions under which relativistic pair-driven instabilities grow is becoming increasingly vital.

 In this work, we investigate pair-driven instabilities using 2D and 3D particle-in-cell (PIC) simulations, focusing on their long-term evolution in the context of PWNe. \citet{peterson+21,peterson+22} identified an instability---evident in other PIC studies \citep{golant+24,groselj+24,bresci+22,demidov+25}---termed cavitation, which emerges after the saturation of the Weibel instability \citep{weibel59} seeded by the streaming of $e^\pm$ pairs through a background electron--proton plasma.
 While their analysis focused on beams propagating into an unmagnetized plasma, we investigate the cavitation instability in a magnetized background where the magnetic energy density is roughly comparable to the beam energy density, as expected in flux tubes filled with escaping PWNe leptons.
 We find that the cavitation mode can indeed develop when the beam energy density exceeds the thermal and magnetic energy densities of the background.
 Under these conditions, the instability leads to strong amplification of the transverse magnetic field.
 In an initially charge- and current-neutral pair beam, the nonlinear evolution spontaneously produces a net current, as beam $e^-$ become magnetically trapped inside the magnetized cavities while beam $e^+$ stream outside.
 Using 3D simulations, we show that the resulting net positron current naturally drives the non-resonant (Bell) instability \cite{Bell:2004}.